AL

 Ms. Sylvia Liu received her MA in Early Childhood Education from Nanyang Technological University and her BA in Biology Science from Tianjin Normal University.
 She has more than ten years of experience with young children, having held various early childhood related positions including classroom teacher, management trainee, child development professional, and curriculum consultant.
 Her research areas of interest include child language acquisition and growth (both L1 and L2), vocabulary learning processes, and ICT use in early childhood education (ECE).
 She has given talks for parents, workshops for teachers, and presentations at several well-known international conferences about these and other topics.

 Mr. Cao Hong Phat obtained an MA in TESOL from the University College Dublin (UCD) in 2016 and a BA in TEFL from Ho Chi Minh University of Education (HCMUE) in 2012 where he has been teaching English for nearly 10 years.
-Currently, Mr. Phat is a PhD student at the School of Education, University of Nottingham Malaysia where he is examining the predictive validity of the PTE Academic under the supervision of Dr. Csaba Szabo and Dr. Barry Lee Reynolds.
+Currently, Mr. Phat is a PhD candidate at the School of Education, University of Nottingham Malaysia where he is examining the predictive validity of the PTE Academic under the supervision of Dr. Csaba Szabo and Dr. Barry Lee Reynolds.

 Ms. Chang Si Wai (Cindy) is a Master of Philosophy student in the Faculty of Education at the University of Macau.
 She also received her BEd in Secondary Education (English) at the University of Macau.
 She has been teaching English in a local school in Macau for five years.
 Her research will focus on English for Sports and Athletic Purposes.